BCampforts/HyLands/README.md

 ## Requirements

-TTLEM/HyLands is plat-form independent and requires Matlab 2018a or higher
+HyLands is platform independent and requires Matlab 2018a or higher

 ## References

-When you use HyLAnds/TTLEM, please reference to this publication:
+When you use TTLEM, please reference to this publication:

   HyLands: Campforts B., Shobe M.C., et al. : HyLands 1.0: a Hybrid